 What are your next projects?

-In April I have got a residency at Palazzo Monti in Brescia, after which I’ll be presenting my first monograph in Venice.
+In April I have a residency at Palazzo Monti in Brescia, after which I’ll be presenting my first monograph in Venice.
 Then comes Liste Art Basel with the Berlin gallery Anton Janizewski.
 In September I’ll first be doing a group show with Lisa Kandlhofer at Frieze Seoul and then, as mentioned, my first institutional exhibition at the Neuer Aachener Kunstverein.

-That sounds like a lot of work; do you still get round to painting?
+That sounds like a lot of work.
+Do you still get round to painting?

 What do you think of living and working in Vienna?